Skip to content ↓

 In Early Years and Key Stage 1, early word reading is taught through a systematic synthetic phonics programme (Little Wandle) which has been carefully designed to best meet the needs of the children at Blacko.
 Children in Reception will be taught through pacey and engaging, direct, daily teaching sessions and will begin to learn a defined group of grapheme-phoneme correspondences.

 As part of the programme, the children are taught how to form lower-case and capital letters correctly with clear start and finish points.
-To support this, we use mnemonic phrases to help the children build a mind picture of the letter formation.
-The children are then taught to write words made up of the learned grapheme-phoneme correspondences and then simple sentences composed from these words, as well as any common exception words learned.
+To support this, we use mnemonic phrases along with an image to help the children build a mind picture of the letter formation.
+The children are then taught to write words made up of the learnt grapheme-phoneme correspondences and then simple sentences composed from these words, as well as any common exception words learnt.

-Children make a strong start in Reception: teaching begins in Week 2 of the Autumn term. · We follow the Little Wandle Letters and Sounds Revised expectations of progress:
+Children make a strong start in Reception: teaching begins in Week 2 of Autumn 1.
+We follow the Little Wandle Letters and Sounds Revised expectations of progress:

 At Blacko, we value reading as a crucial life skill.
 By the time children leave us, they read confidently for meaning and regularly enjoy reading for pleasure.
 Our readers are equipped with the tools to tackle unfamiliar vocabulary.
 We encourage our children to see themselves as readers for both pleasure and purpose.